piuma-ts/schema/README.md

 It should be added that this benchmark is actually slightly skewed in favor of Valibot:

-1. The Valibot schema definition we are using explicitly employs `variant` to create a discriminated union that requires explicitly passing a key to determine the discriminant property, so as to give optimal validation performance.
+1. The Valibot schema definition we are using manually employs `variant` to create a discriminated union that requires explicitly passing a key to determine the discriminant property, so as to give optimal validation performance.
 2. The @piuma/schema definition just uses the generic `union`, which us then has to build a decision tree to discover the discriminant property.
 This is more in line with how discriminated unions are defined in TypeScript.
 Moreover it ensures better performance without requiring the developer to intervene.

 ### Validation Speed